redifo/recipe-drf-api/README-BACKEND.md

 #### **Review**
 - Allows users to provide feedback on recipes with textual content and optional images.
 - Many-to-one relationship with User and Recipe.
+- Validators on the `image` field restrict file size to a maximum of 4MB and enforce dimension constraints, ensuring both quality and efficiency of storage.
 - Fields: `id`, `user_id`, `recipe_id`, `text`, `image`, `created_at`, `updated_at`.

 #### **Rating**